mmesh/docs/docs/platform/networking/service-discovery.md

 # Service Discovery

-mmesh has a service discovery system which publish every node endpoint on an internal DNS subsystem which is enabled in every node.
+mmesh has a service discovery system that publishes every node endpoint on an internal DNS subsystem which is enabled in every node.

 ## DNS Integration